-All Illinois corps members are required to complete a master’s degree in order to receive their license.
+All Chicago and North Chicago corps members are required to complete a master’s degree in order to receive their license.
 This is a requirement of the state of Illinois, not of Teach For America, which took effect in 2015.
 If you teach in Northwest Indiana, a master’s degree is optional, given different state certification laws, and you can decide at the end of your first year if you would like to opt into that track.

-Corps members are assigned to their university partner based on their certification area (for example, in 2017 all our Early Childhood Education corps members attended Erikson Institute while our Elementary-High School corps members attended Relay Graduate School of Education).
+Corps members are assigned to their university partner based on their certification area (for example, in 2019 all our Early Childhood Education corps members attended National Louis University while our Elementary-High School corps members attended Relay Graduate School of Education).
 All corps members hired in Northwest Indiana attend Calumet College of St. Joseph.

 Corps Member Training

-Before you lead your own classrooms, corps members join us for a rigorous, seven-week training in Chicago.
-The first several weeks of summer training are spent reviewing and discussing the Chicago-Northwest Indiana education landscape, the tenets of culturally responsive teaching, and the fundamentals of leading a classroom.
-Then, you will begin to teach summer school alongside our coaches.
+Before you lead your own classrooms, corps members join us for a rigorous, seven-week training.
+The first week of summer training is spent reviewing and discussing the Chicago-Northwest Indiana education landscape.
+During the second week at our National Institute in Tulsa you will discuss the tenets of culturally responsive teaching, and the fundamentals of leading a classroom.
+Then, you will begin to teach summer school alongside 2020 Corps Members from across the country.
 In addition to strengthening your teaching muscles, summer training is also essential for community building.
 You attend sessions with your fellow corps members and teach at school sites with a fixed cohort, forming bonds that will allow you to share knowledge and resources as you begin work at your placement school.

 All first-year corps member are assigned to a Teacher Impact Coach.
 Coaches will support you in developing the foundations to be a high-quality teacher—instructional excellence, culturally responsive pedagogical practices, resilience and reflective practices, and more.
 First year corps members also engage in collective learning experiences, such as our Learning Communities, where you will work to improve your craft with other corps members teaching your same discipline.
 Along with second years, you will also attend three Leadership Summits throughout the year.
 Leadership Summits are day-long professional development events that give you the opportunity to think about both the role you need to play in your classroom, and the broader role you will play long-term as we work towards educational equity.